 - Educational conference.
 Such conferences involve a structured discussion between the student and Student Accountability about the violation, individual accountability, the impact on the community, and improved decision-making.
 An educational conference is an educational sanction, and is not reported to agencies outside the University, unless to confirm information provided by the student. - Deferred disciplinary probation.
-In some instances, a probationary status, as described below, may be deferred and will only be converted to a disciplinary probation sanction if the student fails to complete all the components of an accountability action plan by the required deadlines or is found responsible for another violation during the period of deferral.
-If the components of the accountability action plan are completed in a timely manner and there is not another violation during the period of deferral, the deferred probation is considered an educational sanction and is not reported to agencies outside the University, unless to confirm information provided by the student. - Disciplinary probation.
+In some instances, a probationary status, as described below, may be deferred.
+If the components of the accountability action plan are completed in a timely manner and there is not another violation during the period of deferral, a deferred disciplinary probation is considered an educational sanction and is not reported to agencies outside the University, unless to confirm information provided by the student.
+If the accountability action plan is not completed timely or another violation occurs and the student is found responsible during the provided timeframe of the deferred probation, the original deferred probation is then treated as disciplinary probation resulting in the same loss of privileges, restrictions, entrance of the incident onto the disciplinary record, and reportability of the record to agencies beyond the University.
+A prior deferred probation will be considered in any future Accountability proceedings and will result in, at minimum, a disciplinary probation if found responsible. - Disciplinary probation.
 Places a student in a probationary status that takes away the privilege of holding certain offices or leadership positions in student organizations and may also include social or other restrictions on participation in organizations, programs, activities, and events.
-Probations are entered upon the student's permanent disciplinary record (which is maintained in accordance with the Disciplinary Records policy), and are reported to agencies beyond the University, as needed.
+Probations are entered upon the student's permanent disciplinary record (which is maintained in accordance with the

+- Disciplinary Records policy), and are reported to agencies beyond the University, as needed.
 Probation may, but does not always, restrict a student's activities on campus.
 Violation of probation may lead to further restrictions or suspension. - Deferred suspension.
 In some instances, a suspension status, as described below, may be deferred.
-Suspensions will only be deferred when (1)(A) a student's probationary period is twelve (12) months or longer and a violation occurs after the one-year mark or (B) when a student has been placed on multiple probations previously but is not currently on probation.
-A student on a deferred suspension status may have their suspension implemented immediately if the student fails to complete all the components of an accountability action plan by the required deadlines or is found responsible for another violation during the period of deferral - Suspension.
+Suspensions will only be deferred when (A) a student's probationary period is twelve (12) months or longer and a violation occurs after the one-year mark or (B) when a student has been placed on multiple probations previously, but is not currently on probation.
+A student on a deferred suspension status may have their suspension implemented immediately if the student fails to complete all the components of an accountability action plan by the required deadlines or is found responsible for another violation during the period of deferral. - Suspension.
 Separation from the University for a specified or indefinite period of time.
 Suspensions are entered upon the student's permanent disciplinary record (which is maintained in accordance with the Disciplinary Records policy), and are reported to agencies outside the University, as needed.
-A notation is placed on the student's academic record for the period of the suspension, and academic work earned at other schools during this time may not be transferred as credit toward a student's Vanderbilt degree.
+Academic work earned at other schools during this time may not be transferred as credit toward a student's Vanderbilt degree.
 During the period of suspension, a student is prohibited from being present on the Vanderbilt campus, or at any Vanderbilt sponsored or co-sponsored program, without express authorization from Student Accountability.
 Conditions may be placed upon a student's return to campus. - Expulsion.
 Permanent separation from the University.
 Expulsions are entered upon the student's permanent disciplinary record (which is maintained in accordance with the Disciplinary Records policy), and are reported to agencies outside the University, as needed.
 A permanent notation is placed on the student's transcript.
-Students who have been expelled are restricted from using Vanderbilt electronic communications systems and are prohibited from being present on the Vanderbilt campus, or at any Vanderbilt sponsored or co-sponsored program, without express authorization from Student Accountability.
+Students who have been expelled are restricted from using Vanderbilt's electronic communications systems and are prohibited from being present on the Vanderbilt campus, or at any Vanderbilt sponsored or co-sponsored program, without express authorization from Student Accountability.